MKP715/HomeGroup/EVENT_AGENDA.md

 ## Detailed Breakdown: Evening Panel (8:00 – 10:00 PM)

-**"Anonymity: The Spiritual Foundation of AA Unity"** — 120 minutes (uses Slides 24–35 of the HTML presentation)
+**"First Names Only: The Spiritual Discipline We Practice at Home"** — Two Levels of Anonymity in the Digital Age — 120 minutes (uses Slides 24–35 of the HTML presentation)
+*Tagline: Personal protection, organizational humility, spiritual practice*

 | Time | Min | Slide | Section | Key Content |
 |------|-----|-------|---------|-------------|